 And so we come to 1992.
 Ordinarily, Britain could spur investment and spending by cutting interest rates during an employment crisis.
 But in this case, doing so would push the pound’s value below the agreed upon amount.
 So while the people of Great Britain dealt with a recession, the government’s hands were tied; they’d just have to ride it out.

 In 1992, George Soros was 62 years old and led the Quantum Fund, a hedge fund he founded in 1970 that bet on macroeconomic trends.
 Soros was already a very rich guy, but he wasn’t iconically rich, or the public figure he is today.

-If hedge funds have an air of mystery about them today, this was especially true in 1992 -- it wasn’t until then that the words even entered the popular vernacular.
+If hedge funds have an air of mystery about them today, this was especially true in 1992—it wasn’t until then that the term even entered the popular vernacular.

 Mention of the words “Hedge Fund” by Year According to Google Books